grasswire/chat-app/README.md

 On Ubuntu:

-`sudo apt-get install libicu-dev -y`

-`sudo apt-get install libpq-dev -y`

-`sudo apt-get install libtinfo-dev -y`
+`sudo apt-get install libicu-dev libpq-dev libtinfo-dev -y`

 Build the project using `stack`: